 Mapping Scotland's wildness and wild land

-- Phase I mapped the relative wildness for all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public roads, and visible lack of built development and other modern artefacts.
+- Phase I applied GIS analysis to map the relative wildness of all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public mechanised access, and visible lack of built development and other modern artefacts.

 - Phase II analysed the data to identify the largest and most wild areas (producing a long list of possible areas of wild land).